jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-31.md

 General Statement on Coverage.

-This Rule shall apply to all employees in the National Government service as of 26 June 2001 regardless of position, designation or status, who are displaced or separated from the service as a result of the Restructuring of the electricity industry and Privatization of NPC assets: Provided, however, That the coverage for casual or contractual employees shall be limited to those whose appointments were approved or attested by the Civil Service Commission (CSC).
+This Rule shall apply to all employees in the National Government service as of 26 June 2001 regardless of position, designation or status, who are displaced or separated from the service as a result of the Restructuring of the electricity industry and Privatization of NAPOCOR assets: Provided, however, That the coverage for casual or contractual employees shall be limited to those whose appointments were approved or attested by the Civil Service Commission (CSC).

 Section 2.
 Scope of Application .

-This Rule shall apply to affected personnel of DOE, ERB, NEA and NPC.
+This Rule shall apply to affected personnel of DOE, ERB, NEA and NAPOCOR.

 Section 3.
 Separation and Other Benefits.
 (a) The separation benefit shall consist of either a separation pay and